QB64-Phoenix-Edition/InForm-PE/docs/GIFPlay.md

 # Animated GIF Player Library

-The `GIFPlay` library provides functionality for playing animated GIF files in QB64-PE.
+The `GIFPlay` library provides functionality for playing [animated GIF files](https://en.wikipedia.org/wiki/GIF#Animated_GIF).
 It can be used as a standalone library or integrated with InForm-PE.

 ## Usage